-Le Petit Gite is a beautifully compact and bijou newly built gite.
+Le Petit Gite is a beautifully compact and bijou gite.
 It is well equipped and finished to a high standard.
-There is free WiFi available throughout the gite and in the garden.
+There is free WiFi available.

 Ideally situated in a tranquil hamlet in the heart of the Dordogne region, the property is surrounded by countryside walks and bike trails and has the advantage of stunning valley and woodland views.
 Although Le Petit Gite is set in a rural location it is only a few minutes drive away from beautiful market towns and villages, historical sites, the Dordogne River and many other areas of interest.

 Some of the best restaurants in Perigord Noir are on the doorstep and the town of Sarlat, which is just a 7 minute drive away has many cafes, bars and tourist attractions.

 For those of you feeling active you can use one of the bikes that are available to hire to cycle your way around this beautiful part of the country.
 We also hire out canoes as the Dordogne River, with it's lovely picnic spots and swimming is only a short distance away.